 The first models in the new series are the Taycan Turbo S and Taycan Turbo.
 They are at the cutting edge of Porsche E-Performance and are among the most powerful production models that the sports car manufacturer currently has in its product range.
-Less powerful variants of these all-wheel drive vehicles will follow.
+Less powerful variants of these all-wheel drive vehicles will follow this year.
+The first derivative to be added will be the Taycan Cross Turismo at the end of next year.
 By 2022, Porsche will have invested more than six billion euros in electromobility.

 Performance meets efficiency

-The flagship Turbo S version of the Taycan can generate up to 560 kW (761 HP) overboost power in combination with Launch Control, and the Taycan Turbo up to 500 kW (680 HP).
+The flagship Turbo S version of the Taycan can generate up to 560 kW (761 PS) overboost power in combination with Launch Control, and the Taycan Turbo up to 500 kW (680 PS).
 The Taycan Turbo S accelerates from zero to 100 km/h in 2.8 seconds, while the Taycan Turbo completes this sprint in 3.2 seconds.
-The Turbo S has a range of up to 412 kilometres, and the Turbo a range of up to 450 kilometres (according to WLTP in each case) *.
+The Turbo S has a range of up to 412 kilometres, and the Turbo a range of up to 450 kilometres (according to WLTP in each case).
 The top speed of both all-wheel-drive models is 260 km/h.

 The Taycan is the first production vehicle with a system voltage of 800 volts instead of the usual 400 volts for electric cars.
-This is a particular advantage for Taycan drivers on the road: in just over five minutes, the battery can be recharged using direct current (DC) from the high-power charging network for a range of up to 100 kilometres (according to WLTP)*.
-The charging time from five to 80 percent SoC (state of charge) is 22.5 minutes* for charging under ideal conditions based on European charging infrastructure, and the maximum charging power (peak) is 270 kW.
+This is a particular advantage for Taycan drivers on the road: in just over five minutes, the battery can be recharged using direct cur-rent (DC) from the high-power charging network for a range of up to 100 kilometres (according to WLTP).
+The charging time for five to 80 percent SoC (state of charge) is 22.5 minutes for charging under ideal conditions, and the maximum charging power (peak) is 270 kW.
 The overall capacity of the Performance Battery Plus is 93.4 kWh.
-Taycan drivers can comfortably charge their cars with up to eleven kW of alternating current (AC) at home*.
+Taycan drivers can comfortably charge their cars with up to eleven kW of alternating current (AC) at home.

 Pure exterior design with Porsche DNA

 With its clean, puristic design, the Taycan signals the beginning of a new era.
 At the same time, it retains the unmistakable Porsche design DNA.
 From the front it looks particularly wide and flat with highly contoured wings.
 The silhouette is shaped by the sporty roofline sloping downward to the rear.
 The highly sculpted side sections are also characteristic.
 The sleek cabin, the drawn-in rear C-pillar and the pronounced shoulders of the wings result in a sharply emphasised rear, typical of the brand.
 There are also innovative elements such as the glass-effect Porsche logo, which has been integrated into the light bar at the rear.
-With a drag co-efficient (Cd) value from 0.22^, the aerodynamically optimised basic shape contributes to low energy consumption and thus a longer range.
+With a Cd value from 0.22, the aerodynamically optimised basic shape makes a significant contribution to low energy consumption and thus long range.

 Unique interior design with a wide display screen band